MarkoArsenovic/TrainCaffeCustomDataset/README.md

 http://christopher5106.github.io/deep/learning/2015/09/04/Deep-learning-tutorial-on-Caffe-Technology.html

-There are few more python script for plotting errors and accuracy out of the log file, for example progres_plot.py to plot accuracy, usage from terminal python progress_plot.py /path/to/output_finetune.txt, examples in the Plots directory.
+There are few more python script for plotting errors and accuracy out of the log file, for example progres_plot.py to plot accuracy, usage from terminal python progress_plot.py /path/to/output_finetune.txt.

-Also, there is example of plotting top-1 & top-5 accuracy using error_plot.py.
+Also, there is example of plotting top-1 & top-5 accuracy using error_plot.py, , plots examples in the Plots directory.

+Example visualizing filtered images throughout the layers, visualize_layers.py, usage of script provided with example of leaf as an input image.
+All layers in the Net model could be visualize using visual.py, example in Plots directory.

 Further improvments and suggestions are welcome.